2025 Virginia General Assembly

 GOOD GOVERNANCE

 We hope that our elected officials hold the highest personal standards and have their constituents in mind every time that they vote on a bill.
 But large corporations and wealthy individuals are permitted to contribute incredible sums of money to political candidates in Virginia.
-In 2024 and the first few weeks of 2025, investor-owned electric utilities in Virginia have contributed $5,471,655 to the elected officials that vote on bills that impact your rates, the type of technology that produces the energy and the associated pollution that has wide-ranging health, financial and environmental impacts across the Commonwealth.
+In 2024 and the first few weeks of 2025, investor-owned electric utilities in Virginia have contributed $5,471,655 to the elected officials who vote on bills that impact your rates and energy choices that have wide ranging health, financial and environmental impacts across the Commonwealth.

 BILLS TO WATCH